 The Cleveland House

 This house is noted for its excellent wall stenciling, the work of Stephen Clark, the son of Major Joseph Clark and grandson of Col. William Clark.
 Stephen was Naples’ first college graduate and was the author of the widely used Clark’s Grammar.
-The building is registered as a National Historic Landmark and is currently used as a House Museum.
+The building is on the 'Register of Historic Places' and is currently used as a House Museum.

 (Grand Opening for General Public)

 Saturday August 17 10:00 AM - 4:00 PM

 Sunday August 18 12:00 PM - 4:00 PM

 Saturday August 24 10:00 AM - 4:00 PM

 Sunday August 25 12:00 PM - 4:00 PM

 Saturdays & Sundays only 12:00 PM - 4:00 PM

 Cleveland House Chimney